 You can take steps to prevent your symptoms of rosacea from flaring up.

 Avoiding known triggers can help reduce the severity and frequency of your rosacea symptoms.
-To establish what is triggering your symptoms, you could keep a diary of your daily activities to record their impact on your symptoms.
+To establish what triggers your symptoms, you could keep a daily diary of your activities.

-Advice about how to avoid some of the common triggers of rosacea is explained below.
+Advice about how to avoid common triggers of rosacea is explained below.

-As sunlight is the most commonly reported trigger of rosacea, it is recommended that you use sunscreen every day, even on overcast days.
+As sunlight is the most commonly reported trigger of rosacea, you should use sunscreen every day, even when it's overcast.

 A sunscreen cream with a sun protection factor (SPF) of at least 30 is recommended.
-Using sunscreens specifically designed for children may help reduce any irritation to your skin.
+A broad-spectrum sunscreen that protects against UV-A and UV-B light should be used.
+Using sunscreens specifically designed for children may help reduce skin irritation.

-During the summer months, minimise your exposure to the sun, particularly in the middle of the day when the sun is at its hottest.
-However, remember that the sun can also be very strong in the morning and evening, so you will need to take adequate precautions at these times as well.
+During summer months, minimise your exposure to the sun, particularly in the middle of the day when the sun is hottest.
+However, remember sun can also be strong in the morning and evening, so take adequate precautions at these times as well.

 To reduce your exposure to the sun: